Recently, a teacher friend stopped by my house. I showed her my Performing History Series books.

 One of my students raised his hand with a real concern.
 “What if a word doesn’t start with a letter?”
 I wasn’t sure where he was going with this, so I responded to his question with a question.
 “What IF a word doesn’t start with a letter?”

-Well, I decided to use the same technique: I asked a question.
+Well, I decided to use the same technique with my friend: I asked a question.
 “If you were required to use drama in your classroom, what’s one way you could use a skit?”
 The conversation then began.

-When students engage with skits (and background information I provide in my books), they understand issues with clarity and emotionally connect with people from another time.
+When students engage with skits (and background information I provide), they understand issues with clarity and emotionally connect with people from another time.
 That kind of immersion stays with them long after they leave the classroom.

 I encourage history, music, or English teachers to add a bit of ah…drama to their classes!